Educational

 Limitations

 ReadMe's conversational AI is a great tool for allowing developers to search core documentation.
 The AI tool provides an interactive and personalized experience that supports developers in their day-to-day activities.
-The inability to add multiple document sources for a more complete knowledge base may lead to contextual gaps in the chatbot's responses.
+The inability to index sources beyond a single ReadMe project may lead to contextual gaps in the chatbot's responses.

 Mintlify